Cooper315315/File-upload-simulation/README.md

 - In Version 2.0, the same file will be rejected because the magic bytes do not match the `.jpg` signature.

 ---
+**Conclusion:**
+Extension validation alone is *not* sufficient to prevent malicious uploads.
+Magic bytes (content) validation is also required to reliably identify and block disguised or dangerous files[3][4].
+The secure approach is to use a whitelist of allowed extensions *and* verify the file's magic bytes before accepting the upload.

 **References:**
 - [1] Vulnerability Table (see attached image)